Exsiccata: Relevance in science

-ICBN/ ICN articles and exsiccatae
+ICBN/ICN nomenclature code and effective publication of names

-In the 19th century with mid of 20th century, exsiccatae played an important role in botany, mycology and binomial nomenclature.
-A lot of taxa were described with diagnosis in exsiccatae or exsiccatal-like specimen series using printed labels and schedae booklets for effective publication of the names, see for example Iris camillae described by Alexander Alfonsovich Grossheim in the schedae of Plantae orientales exsiccatae.
-These printed matters are often so-called grey literature.
-In the Vienna rules (1906) of the ICBN, now International Code of Nomenclature for algae, fungi, and plants (ICN), exsiccatae and their printed matters were explicitly mentioned in the context of valid publication (Article 37).
-With 1953 (under the Stockholm Code) the printed matters accompanying exsiccatae must be distributed independently of the exsiccatae for effective publication (see, e.g., Vienna Code 2006, Article 30.4).
-The recent code (Shenzhen Code 2018) does only mention exsiccatae explicitly but gives two exsiccatae as examples for effective publication under Article 30.8, Note 2.
-This correlates with the minor role that current exsiccatae play today with around 70 series running.
+From the 19th century to the late-20th century, exsiccatae played an important role in binomial nomenclature and taxonomic revisions.
+Many taxa were newly described in exsiccatae or exsiccata-like specimen series with type specimens distributed as iso- and lectotypes.
+The printed labels and schedae booklets are serving for the effective publication of the names; one example is Iris camillae, described by Alexander Alfonsovich Grossheim in the schedae of Plantae orientales exsiccatae.
+These printed materials are often classed as grey literature.
+From 1953 onward, under the Stockholm Code edition of the International Code of Nomenclature for algae fungi and plants, the printed materials accompanying exsiccatae and exsiccata-like series had to be distributed independently of the exsiccatae for effective publication (see, e.g., Vienna Code 2006, Article 30.4).
+The Shenzhen Code, 2018 and Madrid Code, 2025 mention exsiccatae only briefly, but gives two exsiccatae as examples of effective publication under Article 30.8, Note 2.
+This reflects the relatively minor role of newly started exsiccatae, with only around 55 series currently published and material sent out to herbaria.